Frequently Asked Questions

 I want to buy a safe, can you help?

-Empire lock & Alarm dosnt have the overhead of a show room for safes.
-We mostly ship safes to our clients.
+We ship primarily to our clients, but we have a few available in our shop.
 Our distributors have gun safes, wall safes, floor safes, free standing safes, vaults, gun lockers, fire safes, drop safes, and deposit safes.
-With all the various types, styles, colors and finishes available and ready to ship.
-Take a minute and talk to us before buying a BOX from a sporting oodles store.
+Most styles, colors and finishes available and ready to ship.
+Take a minute and talk to us before buying a safe.
 We will answer all of your questions without any pressure.

 Can you come out and work on my car?